opless/kubernetes-garbage-collection/README.md

 Which makes sense, as you may want to examine the pods, or logs if something has gone wrong.
 However, automating deletion makes sense.

-Longhorn.io's backup cronjobs don't appear to have a TTL set, possibly for similar reasons.
-Again, automating deletion makes sense here also.

-At least until both systems decide to implement their own deletion policies
+At least jetbrains decide to implement their own deletion policies

 # Usage